1. Get your hands on these apps

 2. Shop local

 Skip the grocery store altogether and instead check out your farmer’s market for affordable, locally-grown, and seasonal fresh produce.
-Because there is no middle man (i.e. the grocery store) chances are the fruit and vegetables you buy at the farmer’s market will not only be fresher but cheaper too.
+Because there is no middle man (i.e. the grocery store) chances are the fruit and vegetables you buy at the farmer’s market will not only be fresher, but also cheaper.
 You’ll feel good knowing you’re supporting your local community while stretching your budget.

 3. Shop on Wednesdays